 Hearing Aid Batteries

-Every day people purchase their batteries at the grocery store, drug store, or even in bulk at big box stores.
+Often people purchase their batteries at the grocery store, drug store, or even in bulk at big box stores.
 There are many products in which buying in bulk makes sense and can save you money but unfortunately hearing aid batteries are not one of those items.
+Some people report experiencing issues with their devices such as short battery life, poor sound quality, or low battery warnings even with a “fresh” battery.

 How do I know what size battery to purchase?

 Hearing aid batteries come in four main sizes.
-Each size battery is numbered and is color coded which makes it easier for you to remember what battery to purchase.
-We use zinc air batteries on all of the hearing aids we offer.
+Each size battery is numbered and is color coded regardless of the brand, which makes it easier for you to remember what battery to purchase.
+For many years, we have been using high quality Power-One mercury-free zinc air cell batteries, due to their durability and reliability.

 - Size 10 is coded yellow and is the smallest